fberrizbeitia/revision-history-summary-view/README.md

 Once installed, the plugin adds a button "Revision History Summary View" for Editors, under "Actions" tab.

+The Bazaar plugin for this is the following: https://bazaar.eprints.org/571/

+## Dependencies

+The plugin uses the XML::SemanticDiff perl module.

 # About and Contact

 The Revision History Summary View was developed at Concordia University Library by Bin Han, Tomasz Neugebauer and Francisco Berrizbeitia.